 In October 2020, Star Alliance member airline All Nippon Airways announced plans to launch a new long haul airline subsidiary.
-More details about the brand have just been revealed today, so let’s go over what we know so far.
+The company has today revealed a lot more information, including its first route, pricing, and more.
+Let’s go over all the details.

 Basics of AirJapan, All Nippon Airways’ new airline